-Without a glance, he waved his hand.
+Without a glance, he waves his hand.
 “You’re just fighting a virus, or something.
 Don’t worry about it.”

-Granted, necks were not his area of expertise, so I accepted—was even relieved at—his latex-glove brush off and continued to ignore the little nuisance, With my hair down—the way I always wore it—the lump was hardly visible.
+Granted, necks are not his area of expertise, but I accept—am even relieved at—his latex-glove brush off and continue to ignore the little nuisance.
+With my hair down—the way I always wear it—the lump is hardly visible.

-It’s now a year later, September, 2005, and other symptoms—that I can no longer ignore—indicate that something is very wrong.
+A year later, in September 2005, other symptoms—that I can no longer ignore—indicate that something is very wrong.

 Like shortness of breath.

 On a recent Sunday, Dan and I begin a two-mile walk.
-I’d hiked this slight but steady uphill trail dozens of times with little effort.
+I’ve hiked the slight but steady uphill trail dozens of times with little effort.
 But after less than twenty minutes, gasping for breath, I have to stop.
 Not just to rest, I’ve already done that twice, but to turn around and go home.
 This is like Pavarotti pushing himself away from the table without finishing his Primi course.
 It just doesn’t happen.
-I rationalize that my fatigue is the result of the pesky little virus, “diagnosed” by my gynecologist; or menopause (boy is that a catchall!); or a funky biorhythm day.
+I rationalize that my fatigue is because of the pesky little virus, “diagnosed” by my gynecologist, or menopause (boy is that a catchall!), or a funky biorhythm day.

-Besides the inability to breathe with any activity, I have night sweats.
+Beside the inability to breathe with any activity, I have night sweats.
 That symptom gets handily dumped into the menopause bucket.
 I attribute agonizing leg and foot cramps to too much exertion.
-(Which is ridiculous since I can’t exercise.)
+(Which is ridiculous, since I can’t exercise.)